bennorth/pyawssfn/future-work.md

 * Better and more thorough error-handling throughout, including more-helpful error messages when requirements are not met.

+* Tools to automatically deploy Step Function and Lambda.

 # Higher-level research avenues